dominikduennebacke/autofocus.duennebacke.com/_posts/2022-10-10-dynamic-active-directory-groups.md

 > **.SYNOPSIS**
 > Manages AD group members based on Get-ADUser filter query defined in an extensionAttribute.

 Ok let's check it out.
-First we create an AD group.
+First we create a new AD group.
 ```powershell
 $Params = @{
     Name          = "role-title-developer"